Call our team on: 01384 877855

 There are many different brands of tests on the market with different levels of accuracy.
 Generally speaking, most tests are over 90% accurate – still a very good rate, but given the impact that COVID-19 is having on society, most people will want to know that their test is completely accurate.

-Here at New Leaf Health, we only offer the MoLab Rapid COVID-19 Lateral Flow Tests – which is 99% accurate, having been piloted against PCR testing in a clinical setting.
+Here at New Leaf Health, we only offer the Hughes Flowflex Rapid COVID-19 Lateral Flow Test – which is 99% accurate, having been piloted against PCR testing in a clinical setting.

 Without a doubt, the biggest benefit of Rapid COVID-19 Lateral Flow Testing is the speed at which tests can be completed and results presented.
 PCR lab testing can take a day or two to deliver results to the participant – crucial time which could affect work, childcare and a host of other things that have to be paused when someone needs to self-isolate.
 Rapid testing delivers results generally in just a matter of minutes, meaning an individual can show up to work, be tested before entering the workplace, then be cleared – or told to self-isolate if testing positive – on the spot.